daniel-esq/basic-jdhk/basic-devkit/README.md

-This project will allow you to setup a dev environment locally and in order to work the original structure of the projects must be respected:
+This project will allow you to setup a dev environment locally.

+The following projects structure must be respected:

 * **basic-jdhk**
     * basic-devkit